Definition of Break Even Point

 Fixed Costs / Contribution Margin = Break-even point in Sales Dollars

-Break-even analysis is not only crucial for entrepreneurs but also for those who are already running a business for a while.
+Break-even analysis is not only crucial for entrepreneurs but also for those who have already been running a business for a while.
 Let us take a look at examples to understand the break-even point in detail.

 Break-even Point Examples

-At this point, use the break-even point formula to learn if your idea is worth an investment.
-Assuming you want to sell only grilled cheese sandwiches, here are projected business expenses and the selling price of your food item on a monthly basis.
+At this point, use the break-even point formula (units or sales dollars) to learn if your idea is worth an investment.
+Assuming you want to sell only grilled cheese sandwiches, here are the financial projections: business expenses and the selling price of your food item on a monthly basis.

 Break-Even Point in Units